-- (2) The prerequisites for admission to the doctoral programme in both the standard model and the integrated model are: - 1.
-One of the following degrees: - a) a degree after pertinent university studies with a general standard period of study of at least eight semesters for which a degree other than a "Bachelor" or "Master" is conferred (like state examination, Magister, diploma, etc.) with a minimum grade of 2.4 for the standard model and a minimum grade of 2.0 for the integrated model or - b) a degree in a relevant master's program in terms of Sect.
+(2) The prerequisites for admission to the doctoral programme in both the standard model and the integrated model are:

+1. One of the following degrees:

+- a) a degree after pertinent university studies with a general standard period of study of at least eight semesters for which a degree other than a "Bachelor"-with a minimum grade of 2.4 for the standard model and a minimum grade of 2.0 for the integrated model or - b) a degree in a relevant master's program in terms of Sect.
 61 par.
 2 sent.
-2 HG with a minimum grade of 2.4 for the standard model and a minimum grade of 2.0 for the integrated model or - c) a qualified degree after pertinent university studies with a general standard period of study of at least six semesters with a minimum grade of 2.0 and subsequent studies that are suitable to prepare for a doctoral programme in the discipline.
+2 HG with a minimum grade of 2.4 for the standard model and a minimum grade of 2.0 for the integrated model or - c) a qualified degree after pertinent university studies with a general standard period of study of at least six semesters with a minimum grade of 2.0 and subsequent studies that are suitable to prepare for a doctoral programme in the discipline, which usually correspond to a deepening of subject-specific academic knowledge of two semesters.
 The doctoral committee decides on the scope and duration of the doctoral preparation.
-It can set time periods, which, if exceeded, can lead to deregistration.
-The duration of registration for providing the preparatory studies for the doctorate is not offset against the length of enrolment in the doctoral programme.
+It can set time periods within which the studies preparing for a doctoral programme are to be rendered.
+Admission to the doctoral programme initially takes place provisionally during the time period of rendering the studies preparing for the doctoral programme.
+The final decision is made by the doctoral committee.

-The doctoral committee decides on exceptions upon receiving a written substantiated proposal.
+- The doctoral committee decides on exceptions upon receiving a written substantiated proposal.
 The reasons need to be plausible.
-If such an exception is granted, the doctoral committee determines how to proceed.

-- 2. A synopsis on the dissertation proposal of at least three pages in German or English. - 3.
+If such an exception is granted, the doctoral committee determines how to proceed. - 2.
+A synopsis on the dissertation proposal of at least three pages in German or English. - 3.
 If applicable, an application that the defensio under Sect.
 13 par.
 4 sent.
 2 or the disputatio under Sect.
 14 par.
 3 sent.
 2 may be taken in English.
 The proposal is to be presented at the latest when registering for the examination in accordance with Sect.
 7. - 4.
 If applicable, the application that an exemption from proof of knowledge of German pursuant to Section 7 par.
 1 sent.
 2 no. 6 be furnished. - 5.
-Proof of a consultation session on the dissertation proposal that was conducted by a faculty member entitled to supervise doctoral dissertations in the intended subject or a member of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations, as well as in the Regular Track usually the indication of a faculty member entitled to supervise doctoral dissertations in the intended subject or a member of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations who is willing to accompany the dissertation project academically and professionally; see Sect.
+Proof of a consultation session on the dissertation proposal that was conducted by a faculty member entitled to supervise doctoral dissertations in the intended subject or a member of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations, as well as in the Regular Track usually the indication of a faculty member entitled to supervise doctoral dissertations in the intended subject or a member of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations in the intended subject or a member of the Faculty of Arts and Humanities entitled to supervise doctoral dissertations who is willing to accompany the dissertation project academically and professionally; see Sect.
 2 par.
 2. - 6.
 The presentation of officially authenticated university diplomas, as well as, for graduates of a university outside Germany, submission of the final thesis in digital form on CD-ROM (untranslated) and a two-page synopsis of the final thesis in German or English. - 7.
 Proof of university entrance qualifications.